Bradley Roby: 2014

+The Denver Broncos selected Roby in the first round (31st overall) of the 2014 NFL draft.
+He was the fifth cornerback selected in 2014.
+Although the Bengals allegedly told Roby they would select him 24th overall during their pre-draft visit, they instead selected Darqueze Dennard who unexpectedly fell in the first round.
+The San Diego Chargers also showed serious interest in Roby, but both teams chose to select different cornerbacks following his arrest, with the Chargers selecting Jason Verrett (25th overall) and the Bengals selecting Darqueze Dennard (24th overall)..
+Head coach John Fox stated Roby likely fell due to character concerns.

-On June 10, 2014, the Denver Broncos signed Roby to a four-year, $6.95 million contract that includes $5.58 million guaranteed and a signing bonus of $3.37 million.
+On June 10, 2014, the Broncos signed Roby to a four–year, $6.95 million contract that included $5.58 million guaranteed and a signing bonus of $3.37 million.

 Throughout training camp, he competed against Chris Harris Jr., Tony Carter, and Kayvon Webster for the starting cornerback role.
-Head coach John Fox named Roby the third cornerback on the depth chart to start the 2014 season, behind veterans Aqib Talib and Chris Harris Jr.
+Fox named Roby the third cornerback on the depth chart to start the 2014 season, behind veterans Aqib Talib and Chris Harris Jr.